zacuke/vscode-waterfox-debug/README.md

 ## Troubleshooting
 * Breakpoints that should get hit immediately after the javascript file is loaded may not work the first time: You will have to click "Reload" in Firefox for the debugger to stop at such a breakpoint.
-This is a weakness of the Firefox debug protocol: VSCode can't tell Firefox about breakpoints in a file before the execution of that file starts.
+This is a weakness of the Firefox debug protocol: VS Code can't tell Firefox about breakpoints in a file before the execution of that file starts.
 * If your breakpoints remain unverified after launching the debugger (i.e. they appear gray instead of red), the conversion between file paths and urls may not work.
 The messages from the